ejolly/ejolly.github.io/_posts/2021-05-03-delightful-journey.md

 ## Back to The Churn, but some how different

 The several years that followed my internship, weren't particularly kind to my gossip project.
-It languished in peer-review hell, sometimes being rejected with no feedback, because "it's not possible to study gossip empirically," (thanks Reviewer 2!).
+It languished in peer-review hell cycling through 6 different journals with a combined total of 13 rounds of review.
+Sometimes it was rejected with no feedback, because "it's not possible to study gossip empirically," (thanks Reviewer 2!).
 More often, it was because notions about *what gossip is* elicited strong reactions, given our strong folk intuitions [(Foster, 2004)](https://journals.sagepub.com/doi/abs/10.1037/1089-2680.8.2.78).
 I happen to like this quote by [Paul Bloom (2003)](https://journals.sagepub.com/doi/abs/10.1037/1089-2680.8.2.138?journalCode=rgpa):

 > *...gossip is an arena where some of the most interesting aspects of our mental life are laid bare.*